kk-spartans/scholars-cup/10 - Much Excite, Much Ignite/01 - How cars start and how internal-combustion engines actually work/01 - How cars start and how internal-combustion engines actually work.md

 from "10 - Much Excite, Much Ignite/01 - How cars start and how internal-combustion engines actually work" where file.name != "01 - How cars start and how internal-combustion engines actually work"
 ```

+Most cars start with a starter motor (powered by the battery) that spins the crankshaft fast enough to kick off the first combustion.
+At the same time, the spark plugs ignite the fuel/air mix in the cylinders.

+First practical gas-powered engine appeared in 1860 Nikolaus Otto invented the four-stroke engine in 1876, which is basically what most cars still use.

+In 1885, Karl Benz put a gasoline engine in a vehicle — basically the first modern car.
+The 1908 ford model T made it mainstream.

+ICEs are not obsolete just because they’re old.

+ - Pros — Mature tech, cheap-ish, refueling is fast.

+ - Cons — Pollutes, less efficient than electric motors, requires oil changes, and global regulations are cracking down.

+ - EVs and Plug In Hybrids — Slowly replacing them, especially in urban areas and Europe/China/US mandates.